 - Comprehension: Visual metaphors and labeled diagrams compress complex ideas into a single glance, speeding understanding and reducing churn.

-Jakob Nielsen’s usability research shows users typically read only about 20% of on-page text, so converting key lines into visuals increases the chance those ideas are actually seen.
+> According to Jakob Nielsen, users typically read only about 20% of on-page text, so converting key lines into visuals increases the chance those ideas are actually seen.

 | Metric | Text-only (repurposed) | Visual-enhanced (repurposed) | Practical implication |